desirablesolutions/blakprint/docs/DEFINE.md

-<h3>Definition & Effector</h3>
+<h3>✒️Definition & Effector</h3>

-> An extensible meta-module for authoring arbituary closures through Definitions, implemented for any syntax.
+> An extensible meta-module for authoring arbituary closures through Definitions.

 <h3>TL;DR</h3>

-<h3>Definition & define</h3>
+<h4>Definition & define</h4>

-**Definitions** describe an extensible, light-weight encapsulation for closures, or syntactic energy, that provide a consistency & terseness
+**Definitions** is an attempt to describe an extensible, light-weight encapsulation for closures, or syntactic quanta, that provide a transparent & functional abstraction for every kind of datam.
+Though the paradigm doesn't have a language syntax (yet), this library was made from the growing need to standarize mixed-paradigmed computational solutions that was

+**A closure must be able to be either:**

-* Read
+* Read //given memory space
-* Evaluate
-* Mutate

-<h4>Effector</h4>
+* Evaluated //given execution space
+* Mutated //change either spaces

+<h4>EffectorType & Effector</h4>

-**Effectors** are high-level descriptions of synchrnous & asynchronous actions.
+**Effectors** are complementary and neccesary to **Definitions** in order to describe Evaluations & Mutations on datams.
+Basically, high-level descriptions of synchrnous & asynchronous actions.

 <h4>Technical</h4>

 ```bash

 # in-fix psudocode

 type TypeParams = null
 type MetaParams = null